AverniteDF/poe-bot-server-wsgi/README.md

 ## Features

-- **Synchronous (no async)**: The bot is implemented using synchronous Python, making it compatible with standard WSGI-based web hosting environments (no need for cloud service such as Modal, etc).
+- **Synchronous (no async)**: The bot is implemented using synchronous Python, making it compatible with standard WSGI-based web hosting environments (no need for VPS or cloud service such as Modal, etc).
 - **Flask-based**: Built using the Flask microframework to handle HTTP requests and responses.
 - **Logging**: Logs requests and responses for easier debugging and monitoring.
 - **Chat Relay**: Forwards user messages to a third-party bot on Poe and relays the responses back.